vtcs5204/23f/project.md

 ### Milestones

+**(More detail coming.)**

-- Project Proposal (10/11): Send us a short email describing your project idea, how you plan to evaluate it, and your teammate (if applicable).
+- Project Proposal (TBD): Send us a short email describing your project idea, how you plan to evaluate it, and your teammate (if applicable).

-- Draft Project Report (11/4): Send us a draft of your project report, focusing on the motivation and design of your system, sans an evaluation.
+- Midterm Project Report (TBD): Send us a draft of your project report, focusing on the motivation and design of your system, sans an evaluation.

-- Final Project Report (12/14): Send us a complete version of your write up, including improvements upon the draft plus an evaluation of your system.
+- Final Project Report and demo (TBD): Send us a complete version of your write up, including improvements upon the draft plus an evaluation of your system.

 ### Project Ideas